Frequently Asked Questions

 Do I have to pay for my test?

-No. All the participants with an invitation letter will be offered a free virus and antibody test.
+No. All participants with an invitation letter/unique ID number will be offered a free virus and antibody test.
+Two unique id numbers are listed on each letter so that you and one additional member of your household can participate.
 You will not be asked to provide any insurance information.
-However, your family or friends are not able to get tested as a part of this testing initiative.
+However, your family or friends who do not have unique id numbers are not able to get tested as a part of this testing initiative.
 They can seek free virus testing at any of DHEC’s community pop-up testing sites.

 Can I participate again if I have participated already in this project?

 What if there are no children in my household that wish to participate?

 Any additional member of your household may use the second unique ID number to participate.
 We would like for children aged 5 to 18 yrs to participate as your second household member, since children are of interest to public health planners, but anyone can be the second household member.
 Inviting an additional member of your household to participate is optional.
 You may also participate by yourself if you wish.

 Can I still participate if I am home bound?

 Yes.
 If you are interested, an EMT will come to your home to complete the testing for you.
 Please email or call the hotline (e: email@example.com, p: 803-576-7378) if you would like to take advantage of this service.
 We will have a limited number of EMT’s available, so this service is only available for those who are home bound.